arpad-csepi/dir/deployment/README.md

 - **Secure Publication**: Publish agent metadata with cryptographic verification
 - **Network Federation**: Connect multiple Directory instances securely
 - **Capability Matching**: Match agent capabilities to specific requirements

+**⚠️ Important Notice:** This is a staging environment for development and testing only.

+- ❌ No SLA guarantees
+- ❌ No data persistence guarantees
+- ❌ Not suitable for production use
+- ✅ Useful for development, testing, and exploration

 ## 📊 Architecture Overview